quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 Our code should be clean and easy to read.
 Our code should tell a story.
 Constant git branching will be used to make the history of the code speak for itself.
-This section is about how we will achieve these goals
+This section is about how we will achieve these goals.

 #### Branching Conventions